ToyotaInfoTech/RAMN/docs/quickstart.rst

 And also two options for (software) tools:

 1. Use your own tools, e.g., SavvyCAN, BUSMaster, scapy-automotive, your own python-can scripts.
-2. Use the Linux built-in tools (i.e. can-utils).
+2. Use the Linux command line tools (i.e. can-utils).

 If you want to use your own adapter, you only need to connect the "CANH" and "CANL" wires of your adapter to the terminal block of the CAN bus of RAMN, located at the top right of the board.
 Each pin of the terminal block consists of a large round hole, and a smaller rectangular hole.
 You should insert the wire that you want to connect in the round hole, and an internal spring will lock it in place.